Expectations of Students

-- Come to the college with an inquiring mind, prepared to explore value systems and make personal changes that will accommodate a broad view of life and the human condition;
+- Approach college coursework with an inquiring mind, prepared to explore value systems and make personal changes that will accommodate a broad view of life and the human condition;

 - Apply the learning skills necessary to satisfactorily complete entry level course work; access college support services as needed to develop those skills;

 - Recognize that the quality and quantity of effort you devote to your education will directly affect your future personal and professional success;

 - Understand that college provides the opportunity to lay the foundation for the rest of your life; and

-- Use this catalog as a resource when designing, planning and implementing appropriate degree programs.
+- Use this catalog along with other resources when designing, planning and implementing appropriate degree programs.

 Assessment is an integral part of the educational process at LCSC and accurate feedback is an important tool in continuously improving the college’s institutional programs.
 Students can expect to participate in assessment activities prior to entry into programs, within specific courses and following program completion for specific fields of study.